Q. Who are you?

 Q. I am a webmaster.
 Can I repost your news headlines or original content on my site?

 If you find our original columns interesting and well-researched, we encourage you to consider reprinting our articles on an occasional or regular basis.
 All original content found on intelNews.org is the property of the website and its authors.
-You may repost our daily news postings, but please give intelNews research credit by linking to us.
-You can also repost our original content if you adhere to the following two conditions: (a) you must notify intelNews.org prior to republishing original content found on intelNews.org; (b) you must prominently refer to intelNews.org and the respective author(s) as the sources of all original content found on intelNews.org; and (c) link to the original intelNews article at the beginning, not the end, of your repost.
+You may repost our daily news postings, but you must (a) notify intelNews.org prior to republishing original content found on intelNews.org; (b) prominently refer to intelNews.org and the respective author(s) as the sources of all original content found on intelNews.org; and (c) link to the original intelNews article at the beginning, not the end, of your repost.
 Also, please note that we believe in the free sharing of information, but do not encourage plagiarism.
 Click here to contact us if you wish to republish portions of our original content.

 Q. I represent a media outlet.
 Could I contact you for an interview, consultation about a story, etc?